ghi-electronics/Documentation/software/tinyclr/tutorials/usb.md

 var usbHost = FileSystem.Mount(sd.Hdc);

 ```
+At this point, the [file system](file-system.md) library can be used as usual.

 > [!Note]
 > USB Hubs are not currently supported.
 Special USB memory devices that have multiple interfaces or built in hubs will not work.